Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 aureus of Augustus, 28 BCE, probably minted in Asia Minor

-larger version.
-Inscription reads LEGES ET IURA P.R.
-RESTITUIT (“he restored the laws and rights of the Roman people,” Res Gestae 34); Augustus is shown seated on the curule chair (sella curulis) that marked high office.
+smaller version.
+The inscription reads LEGES ET IURA P.R.
+RESTITUIT (“he restored the laws and rights of the Roman people,” Res Gestae 34); Augustus, wearing a toga and holding a scroll, is shown seated on the curule chair (sella curulis) that marked high office, with a capsa (container for scrolls) on the ground next to it.

 Keywords: emperor, principate, coin